-Kelly LeVeque posted this 100-calorie snack on her Instagram, and it's absolutely brilliant: bone broth soup that can be popped into the microwave for quick eating.
-Simply fill up a mason jar with your choice of veggies, pour bone broth over the mix, and heat up.
-LeVeque recommends using Osso's pourable bone broth.
+Hollywood health consultant Kelly LeVeque posted this 100-calorie snack on her Instagram, and it’s absolutely brilliant: bone broth soup that can be popped into the microwave for quick eating.
+Simply fill up a mason jar with your choice of veggies, pour bone broth over the mix, and then heat it up.
+LeVeque recommends using Osso Beef Bone Broth.

 Baked Rosemary Beet Chips

 I was never a huge fan of cucumbers until I tried making my own Asian cucumber salad.
 The combination of vinegar and sesame seed oil with the mild flavor of cucumber is so simple but is bursting with flavor.
 Best of all, this recipe takes almost no time to throw together and doesn’t require any cooking.

 At 51 calories each, these four-ingredient fruit popsicles are the perfect solution to your sweet tooth craving.
 Mandarin slices, blueberries, and peaches are combined with orange juice to form a simply delectable popsicle that is totally guilt-free.
 Make in batches to enjoy with friends (or keep them all for yourself—that works, too).

 These small turkey apple brie bites make for a perfect low-cal snack.
 Indulge in decadent brie and sweet honey while filling up on lean protein from the turkey slices and good carbohydrates from the apples.
 One serving is just 43 calories.
 You can even serve them up as an appetizer thanks to their beautiful presentation.